the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

 - Drag monitors roughly into the correct positions.
 - Apply, keep changes, rinse-and-repeat while adjusting monitor positions.
 - Under **Settings** I also unchecked `Enable fractional scaling controls`.
 Not sure if it was actually hurting anything, but I disabled at during some troubleshooting and things have been stable so it stays off for now.

 ---

+## System Tweaks

+- Reduce swap.
+First check current value with `cat /proc/sys/vm/swappiness`.
+It's usually set to `60` which is good for Servers, but overkill for normal users.
+General rule is if you have 1GB or more of RAM, set to `10`, if you have less than 1GB, set to `1`.
+    ```sh
+    sudo vim /etc/sysctl.conf
+    # (at bottom, add)

+    # Reduce the swap tendency
+    vm.swappiness = 10

+    # (save, and restart system)
+    ```
+    Noticed heavy CPU usage from `tracker-miner-fs-3` after restart.
+If it continues to be an issue may have to run `tracker3 reset -s`.

+---